 The Offensive Security Exploitation Expert (OSEE) is the companion certification to the extremely demanding Advanced Windows Exploitation (AWE) course.
 The OSEE certification thoroughly assesses not only the students understanding of the course content, but also their ability to think laterally and adapt to new challenges.

-The OSEE exam labs are configured with a limited number of target systems with software containing specific unknown vulnerabilities for which the student must develop exploits.
+The OSEE exam labs are configured with a limited number of Windows target systems with software containing specific unknown vulnerabilities for which the student must develop exploits.
 In this extremely challenging exam, the student is provided with 72 hours in order to develop their exploits and fully document the steps taken.

 Real World Exams

-The OSEE examination consists of a select number of systems containing various unknown vulnerabilities.
+The OSEE examination consists of a select number of remotely-hosted systems containing various unknown vulnerabilities.
 The successful candidate will demonstrate their ability to research and develop exploits for the given target systems through reverse engineering, assembly and disassembly, drawing on their exploit experience while thinking laterally.
-The examinee is expected to submit a comprehensive report, containing in-depth notes and screen shots detailing their methods of exploiting each of the assigned targets.
+The examinee is expected to submit a comprehensive report, containing in-depth notes and screenshots detailing their methods of exploiting each of the assigned targets.